-New Game: Flag Finish
+Flag Finish

 Read More

-Review: Mantis
+Mantis Review

 Have you discovered Mantis by Exploding Kittens yet?
 This clever card game works perfectly for both kids and adults.
 The publisher describes it as "A colorfully cutthroat card game of rainbows and revenge."
 The slogan captures it well.
 How to Play Mantis The rules are refreshingly simple: Most games take about 10-15 minutes, and you […]